vacp2p/rfc/waku.md

 **Gossip-based routing:**

 Use of gossip-based routing doesn't necessarily scale.
-It means each node can see a message multiple times, and having too many light nodes can cause too low propagation probability.
+It means each node can see a message multiple times, and having too many light nodes can cause propagation probability that is too low.
 See [Whisper vs PSS](https://our.status.im/whisper-pss-comparison/) for more and a possible Kademlia based alternative.

 **Lack of incentives:**